pyjarrett/OMSCS_Survival_Guide/README.md

 I set up Makefiles to do lots of things listed above.
 Building pdfs and don't want to retype that command to build it again?
 Add it to the Makefile.
-Want to rerun your code and rebuild your pdf from Latex with the new images when you update your project.
+Want to rerun your code and rebuild your pdf from LaTeX with the new images when you update your project.
 Make your PDF make rule depend on your source files!
-Latex really takes the cake away from MicrosoftWord or MicrosoftPowerPoint, or OpenOffice, or Apple's Pages here.
-Since Latex only consists of text and hence doesn't embed the resources in the document, you can have your code generate new output and then rerunning Latex will cause those new resources (i.e. images) to be updated in the newly created PDF.
+LaTeX really takes the cake away from MicrosoftWord or MicrosoftPowerPoint, or OpenOffice, or Apple's Pages here.
+Since LaTeX only consists of text and hence doesn't embed the resources in the document, you can have your code generate new output and then rerunning LaTeX will cause those new resources (i.e. images) to be updated in the newly created PDF.

 ## Unit Test